copperdogma/next-authjs-psql-base-template/scratchpad.md

 I'm going to paste the entire codebase below.

 I want you to analyze it for best practices.
-This should be a simple, elegant, ready to use out of the box template, so look for anything that should be removed, enhanced, or added to get it to that perfect state.
+This should be a simple, elegant, ready to use out of the box template, so look for anything that could be improved.
+I want the architecture to be clean and following best practices and solid principles.

+I want you to be very thorough here.
+Break it down into clear sections or tasks that can be addressed item by item.
+I want this template to be production ready.

 ## Caveats For AI analysis: